 Similarly, a 2015 article in the American Journal of Clinical Dermatology noted, “While resistance has emerged to all topical antimicrobial agents, erythromycin resistance is the most common and the drug has demonstrated waning efficacy relative to clindamycin.”9

 Resistance to erythromycin and clindamycin is now a worldwide problem, which is made worse by the fact that resistant bacteria can be transferred among people.
-Oral antibiotics is also a large part of the problem because they are systemic and do not discriminate.
+Oral antibiotics are also a large part of the problem because they are systemic and do not discriminate.
 They eliminate many groups of bacteria: this can cause many different strains of bacteria to become resistant.9

 In order to reduce the risk of antibiotic resistance, scientists recommend combining antibiotics with benzoyl peroxide or topical retinoids such as tretinoin, in addition to keeping treatment duration short.
+These recommendations were described in a recent article for dermatologists.9

 A 2015 article in the American Journal of Clinical Dermatology states, “In an effort to reduce resistance, avoid using topical antibiotics as maintenance therapy or monotherapy.
 Instead, treatment should be combined with a topical retinoid and/or benzoyl peroxide and limited to the shortest possible duration.
 Furthermore, simultaneous use of oral and topical antibiotics should be avoided, especially if they are chemically different.”9